fafnirZ/notes/3121/FFT.md

 proof of the lemma in the previous section

 - ![image-20210620214515399](./images/2.png)

 - with a system of equations, matrix vector product

 - if each of the points are unique, matrix M is invertible
   - calculating determinant

 - ![image-20210620215046829](./images/3.png)

+- using $x^2$ property to halve the need from 8 points to 4 points

+  - f(2) =  f(-2)
+  - but needed positive negative pairs

+- need positive negative

+  - complex roots of unity
+  - since this gives positive negative pairs at each power